 - Increased or abnormal heart rate

-- Increased blood pressure
+- Elevated blood pressure

-- Elevated body temperatures
+- Increased body temperatures

 Contact your veterinarian immediately if you notice any of these symptoms.

-Yes, Dogs Can Drink Teas without Caffeine
+Yes, Dogs Can Drink Teas without Caffeine in Moderation